Xomega-Net/Xomega.Docs/docs/platform/unique-features.md

 There are many great benefits in having standardized screens with a consistent look and feel across your app - from code generation and ease of maintenance to a reduced learning curve for both developers and the users of your application.

-At the same time, we all know that every application may have its own unique functional requirements and may need its own distinguished look and feel to meet specific user needs and avoid looking like a cookie-cutter app.
+At the same time, we all know that every application may have its unique functional requirements and may need its own distinguished look and feel to meet specific user needs and avoid looking like a cookie-cutter app.

 Also, while Xomega tries to assemble the best technology stacks and use the best development practices for building your apps, we realize that every organization may have its own set of technology standards and requirements.